webrtcHacks/videoCallHelper/src/videoPlayer/videoPlayer.md

 - `PLAYER_RESUME` - sets `pause` to false
 - `PLAYER_END` - removes the transform from the transform manager

+## Pages

+I originally experimented with making recordings in a separate page - [recorder.html]("pages/recorder.html).
+This is not used currently.

 # TODO & In-progress